sjinjung/daumen-scenario/README.md

 ## Data and Model

 The OSM-derived network was refined using official road information.
-Traffic demand and the baseline model were calibrated using 2023 observations from 169 fixed traffic sensors in Darmstadt and BASt traffic counts.
+Traffic demand and the baseline model were calibrated using 2023 observations from main 23 fixed traffic sensors in Darmstadt, 6 External Highway (Autobahn) and 4 Federal Highway BASt traffic counts.
 The model was prepared with Eclipse SUMO 1.27.0.

 ## How to Run

 Extract the downloaded archive and run the included `.bat` file.

+In case only Baseline-Scenario is required, unzip the folder and run `.sumocfg` file.

 ## Visualisation